 Web crawler and link analyser for the social sciences and humanities

-SocSciBot is a Web crawler for link analysis research on a single web site or collection of sites, or for text search/analysis on a collection of sites.
+SocSciBot is a Web crawler for link analysis research on a web site or collection of web sites, or for text search/analysis on a collection of sites.
 Free SocSciBot download.

 SocSciBot (a) crawls one or more web sites and (b) analyses them to produce standard statistics about their interlinking and network diagrams of the interlinking.
 It also runs limited analyses of the text in the web sites.
 To analyse links to one or more web sites, use Webometric Analyst instead.
 SocSciBot can export network diagrams to Pajek and to UCINET.
 See the quick network tutorial.

 - Licence SocSciBot is licenced free for non-commercial purposes only.
 We also do not accept liability for any damage resulting from its use, or for loss of data or other problems caused by the operations of the programs downloaded.

 - Notification ethics You must enter your email address into the program, when requested, and check email for complaints about your web crawling.
 SocSciBot will email the webmasters of sites that you crawl so that they know you are crawling and can email you to tell you to stop crawling.
 This also safeguards you from them emailing your boss instead of you to complain!